-1970s disco fashion has circled back in recent years thanks in part to mainstream fashion’s return to the boho style.
-70s disco costumes are sought after Halloween and themed party outfits year after year while disco dancing itself, is making a comeback.
+1970s disco fashion has circled back in recent years thanks in part to mainstream fashion’s return to the boho style. ’70s disco costumes are sought after Halloween and themed party outfits year after year, while disco dancing itself is also making a comeback.
 Do you do the hustle?
-This fun, upbeat, dance craze combined with unmistakable disco clothes is worth revisiting.
+This fun, upbeat dance craze combined with unmistakable disco clothes is worth revisiting.

-Skip the history and shop 1970s disco fashion clothing.
+Skip the history and click here to shop 1970s disco fashion clothing.

 70s Disco Fashion